 How to set cookies for multiple subdomains.
-In this post, You’ll learn how to set and read a cookie across multiple subdomains.
+In this tutorial, You are going to learn how to set and read a cookie from multiple subdomains.

-HTTP is a stateless protocol it means requested resource is served without the server remembering the request later.
+HTTP is a stateless protocol.
+Stateless means client request a resource a server respond to that request remembering the request later.
 So how website knows whether you are a unique user or you have visited previously.
 How they remember your previous browsing history, language preference etc.

 The answer is they simply store information in a user browser through cookies.
-When you again visit the same website the cookie information is sent via HTTP Header to the server.
+When you visit next time on a same website the cookie information is sent via HTTP Header to the server.
 Before going further let’s understand what is cookies.

-Cookies are simple text files which store some information on a user computer .
-The information may be website language preference,visit count,name,category,browsing history etc. Cookies set by one website cannot be accessed by other websites.
+Cookies are simple text files which store some information on a user computer.
+The information may be website language preference, visit count, last visit information etc. Cookies set on one domain or website cannot be accessed by other domains.
 For security point of view, it is safe.
-This means cookies set by webrewrite.com cannot be accessed by example.com .
+So cookie set by webrewrite.com cannot be accessed by example.com.

 The size of Cookie cannot be more than 4096 Bytes which is 4 KB.